 These factors become even more important when working with ranges of colours.
-How colours combine together can make a big difference to the impact of a design.
-Colours need to “go” well together.
+How you combine colours from across the colour wheel makes a big difference to a design’s impact.
+Colours must “go” well together.

 Done well, colour combinations make designs clear and feel more balanced.
 Done badly, the effect can be jarring and off-putting.